Betsy DeVos: Legal issues

 According to DeVos's 2018 financial disclosure form certified by the Office of Government Ethics on December 3, 2018, she had not divested from twenty-four assets required under her signed ethics agreement nearly 22 months after being confirmed in February 2017.

 In May 2019, the Education Department inspector general released a report concluding that DeVos had used personal email accounts to conduct government business and that she did not properly preserve these emails.

 In September 2020, it was reported that the Office of the Special Counsel had investigated DeVos over potential violations of the Hatch Act after she appeared on Fox News during the 2020 election campaign, where she attacked Democratic Party presidential nominee Joe Biden.
 After her television appearance, the Department of Education promoted her Fox News interview.

 Resignation

 On January 7, 2021, DeVos resigned from her position as Secretary of Education after the January 6 U.S. Capitol riots.
 She said in her letter to President Trump that the riots had overshadowed the accomplishments of his administration.
 She was the second cabinet member to resign following the insurrection, the first being Secretary of Transportation Elaine Chao.
-Hours after her resignation, Senator Elizabeth Warren later called her the worst Secretary of Education on Twitter, saying she never done anything to help students, and saying she would rather quit than invoke the 25th Amendment to remove Trump from office.
+Hours after her resignation, Senator Elizabeth Warren later called her the worst Secretary of Education on Twitter, saying she never did anything to help students, and saying she would rather quit than invoke the Twenty-fifth Amendment to the United States Constitution to remove Trump from office.